-Petra is known as the "rose-red city" because of the rose red colouring of the rock.
+Petra is known as the "rose-red city" because of the rose-red colouring of the rock.
 It is situated in the south of Jordan and is surrounded by mountains.

 In the 13th to 15th centuries AD, it once again became a stopping place for caravans, although it did not regain its commercial importance, and was subsequently inhabited only by local Bedouins until it was rediscovered in 1812 by the Swiss explorer Johann Ludwig Burckhardt.

 The purpose of the Treasury is not known for certain, although it is accepted that it was not in fact a treasury.
 It has been suggested that it is a memorial mausoleum.
 However, excavations conducted below the building indicate that it was a royal tomb.
-The date of its construction is also unclear, although it is probable that it was constructed by Aretas III Philhellene (86-62 BC), at a time of great expansion.
+The date of its construction is also unclear, although it is probable that it was constructed by Aretas III Philhellene (86-62 BCE), at a time of great expansion.

-The Royal Tombs are set into the rock-face of the Jabal Al-Khubtha and are amongst the most impressive of the 500 tombs found in Petra.
+The Royal Tombs are set into the rock face of the Jabal Al-Khubtha and are amongst the most impressive of the 500 tombs found in Petra.
 The Urn Tomb which was probably constructed around 70 AD was adapted in 446 AD to serve as a Byzantine church, the vaults of which can still be seen below the tombs.
 The tomb was named after the stone urn that sits above the pediment.
 This was an important tomb, probably one of the Nabataean Kings.
 It is possible that it was used as a courthouse during Roman times.

 To see more photographs and take a virtual tour of the site click on the photoshow below.